 As with most other directives, variables are not supported.
 Although ahk_pid and ahk_id can be used with a hard-coded process or window ID, it is more common for #IfWin to use them indirectly via GroupAdd or Hotkey IfWin.

-Although these are not supported, they can be used indirectly by specifying
+The ExcludeTitle and ExcludeText parameters normally available with windowing commands are not supported, but they can be used indirectly by specifying

 ahk_group MyGroup for WinTitle (where MyGroup is a group created via GroupAdd, which supports ExcludeTitle/Text).